 Who It Names or Affects

-People who commit theft or related crimes
+People who commit theft and related crimes

-Law enforcement agencies and courts
+Law enforcement agencies that handle these cases

 Terms To Know